 Since these 5 data types are part of the Umbraco CMS, these will be created by default on each new environment on Umbraco Cloud.
-If metadata-files / structure files for these data types has been generated on your Live environment, you might run into extraction errors on your newly created Development or Staging environment - new environments will be exact clones of the Live environment, thus containing all structure and metadata files from that environment.
+If metadata files/structure files for these data types have been generated on your Live environment, you might run into extraction errors on your newly created Development or Staging environment.
+New environments will be exact clones of the Live environment, thus containing all structure and metadata files from that environment.

 How do I know I have this issue?

 The issue will present itself as an extraction error on your Development or Staging environment once you're created them.